enricodeleo/wpacked/README.md

 ### OS X

-#### Quick, built-in solution
+#### Quickest, built-in solution

-You already have php and SQLite installed on your machine
+You're OS is shipped with php and SQLite already installed.

 #### My favorite

+As a developer you might want to use the version of php of your choice (remember you need at least 5.4).
-The best way to get all the requirements is _Homebrew_.
+The best way to manage packages and installations on your Mac is _Homebrew_.
 If you haven't it yet, well you should.
 Follow the instructions [on the Homebrew's official website](http://brew.sh/).

-There's a project that let you install all the php-related stuffs with ease: [Homebrew php](https://github.com/Homebrew/homebrew-php).
+There's a project dedicated to all the php-related stuffs manageable via Homebrew: [Homebrew php](https://github.com/Homebrew/homebrew-php).
 Get it typing on your terminal:

 ```bash
 $ brew tap homebrew/dupes